Counseling, M.S. School Counseling Concentration

 3. Resume or curriculum vitae detailing work experience, volunteer experience, and research background.

 4. Three written statements are required for master’s applicants.
-These include: (1) Personal statement, (2) approach to learning, and (3) self in social and cultural context.
+These include: (1) Approach to learning, (2) Ethical decision making, and (3) Personal statement.
 See below for a description of each of these statements.
 All statements should be in 12-point font and double spaced.

 5. Undergraduate and, if applicable, graduate transcripts.